shreekar-developer/WeatherFlow/README.md

 # Weather Data Processing Platform

 A robust weather data processing platform that ingests, stores, and analyzes weather data using Kafka, Cassandra, and Spark.
 This platform is designed to handle real-time weather data streams, store them efficiently, and perform analytics and machine learning tasks.
+This project is a combination of multiple topics I learned in COMP SCI 544 (Big Data Systems) at UW-Madison.

 ## Features